-When the principle discovered that Bertha Slagg didn’t live in the Rogers district, her family moved to Hillyare so she could continue to attend.
+When the principle discovered that Bertha Slagg didn’t live in the Rogers district, her family moved to Hillyard so she could continue to attend.
 Slagg, whose father’s carpentry helped in the construction of Rogers, graduated in 1935.
-She was the first cheerleader at Rogers on the first cheerlieading team in Spokane.
-Slagg remembers her first costume as a long sleeved yellow blouse, red, below-the-knee skirt, black bolero jacket and cumberbund, and brass curtain ring earrings.
+She was the first cheerleader at Rogers on the first cheerleading team in Spokane.
+Slagg remembers her first costume as a long-sleeved yellow blouse, red, below-the-knee skirt, black bolero jacket and cummerbund, and brass curtain ring earrings.
 It was two years before the other high schools formed their own teams.

 Warren D. Helmer